rcmdnk/ec2/README.md

 resilient interactive connection when the network changes using [Mosh](https://mosh.org/), and `ec2 et` uses
-[Eternal Terminal](https://eternalterminal.dev/) when `et` is installed locally and `etserver` is running on the instance.
+[Eternal Terminal](https://eternalterminal.dev/) when `et` is installed locally and its service is running on the instance.
 All three commands use the instance and SSH settings from the generated configuration; they require the instance to be reachable and SSH access to be configured.